leta199/Linear-Regression/README.md

 # Linear-Regression
-Linear regression created from scratch and comparing my implementation to that of the popular packages  scikit -learn.
+Linear regression created from scratch and comparing my implementation to that of the popular package scikit -learn.

 ## HOW IT'S MADE